hossain-khan/vision.hossainkhan.com/_projects/2017-28-28-jamaica-mountain-falls.md

 ## Calm and quiet
 A majestic falls over the top of mountain route to Kingston.

+> "Waterfalls wouldn't sound so melodious if there were no rocks in their way." - Rishabh Gautam

 <div class="gallery" data-columns="3">
 	<img src="/images/2017-12/DSC_20171228_04003-jamaica-mountain-falls-1600x1100.jpg">